Reentrant Localization Transitions in a Topological Anderson Insulator: A Study of a Generalized Su-Schrieffer-Heeger Quasicrystal: Introduction

 \section{Introduction}

 Anderson localization is a ubiquitous phenomenon in the condensed matter where the wave-like behavior of particles becomes localized in a disordered medium, preventing their propagation.
-This phenomenon was first introduced by P. W. Anderson in 1958 and has since been observed in a wide range of physical platforms\ \ \cite{Anderson1958,Ramakrishnan1985RMP}, including electrons in solids, cold atoms \cite{Billy2008Nat,Roati2008Nat}, microwave cavities \cite{Chabanov2000Nat,Pradhan2000PRL}, and photonic lattices \cite{Lahini2009PRL}.
-Anderson localization has significant implications for understanding transport features in disordered systems.
-For system dimensions $D\le 2$, the single-parameter scaling theory predicts that an arbitrarily small on-site random disorder induces all states to be localized for non-interacting fermions \cite{Mott1987JPC}.
+This phenomenon was first introduced by P. W. Anderson in 1958 and has since been observed in a wide range of physical platforms \cite{Anderson1958,Ramakrishnan1985RMP,Billy2008Nat,Roati2008Nat,Chabanov2000Nat,Pradhan2000PRL,Lahini2009PRL}.
+For low-dimensional systems, the single-parameter scaling theory predicts that an arbitrarily small on-site random disorder induces all states to be localized \cite{Mott1987JPC}.
 However, such a scaling theory is invalid in a quasi-periodic system, for which low-dimensional quasicrystals may exhibit a metal-to-insulator transition.
-The paradigmatic example is the Aubry-Andr\'{e} (AA) model \cite{Aubry1980,Harper1955,Longhi2019PRL,Longhi2019PRB}, which has been experimentally realized in cold atoms \cite{Roati2008Nat} and photonic crystals \cite{Kraus2012PRL,Segev2013NP}, which exhibits an extended-to-localized transition for all the eigenstates at a finite critical modulation amplitude determined by its self-dual characteristic.
-By breaking the self-duality of the AA model, one can obtain a localization transition through an intermediate phase with coexisting extended and localized states separated by a critical energy called the mobility edge (ME) \cite{Biddle2010PRL,Ganeshan2015PRL}, similar to the random disordered cases in three-dimensions.
-Moreover, quasi-periodic systems exhibit many unique properties, including their nontrivial connection to topological phases \cite{Kraus2012PRL} and a variety of localization transitions between extended, localized, and critical phases \cite{XJL2022,XJL2023,TL2023,Sharma2021PRB1,Sharma2021PRB2,Sharma2022PRB1,TL2021PRB,Wang2016PRB}, as well as the emergence of the cascade-like delocalization transitions in the interpolating Aubry-Andr\'{e}-Fibonacci model \cite{Goblot2020,ZZhai2021}.
+The paradigmatic example is the Aubry-Andr\'{e} (AA) model \cite{Aubry1980,Harper1955,Longhi2019PRL,Longhi2019PRB}, which has been experimentally realized in cold atoms \cite{Roati2008Nat} and photonic crystals \cite{Kraus2012PRL,Segev2013NP}.
+In some extended AA models, one can obtain an intermediate phase with coexisting extended and localized states separated by a critical energy called the mobility edge (ME) \cite{Biddle2010PRL,Ganeshan2015PRL,XJL2022,XJL2023,TL2023,WC2022,DP2023}.
+Moreover, quasi-periodic systems exhibit many unique properties, such as reentrant localization transition \cite{SRoy2021PRL}.
+It indicates the system can undergo two localization transitions.
+Subsequently, this phenomenon has also been observed in many other quasi-periodic models \cite{Padhan2022PRB,SRoy2022PRB,ZWZPRA2022,SA2023PRB,JXPPRB1,JXPPRB2,PSARIXV,LXZARIXV1,LXZARIXV2,CWNJP2021,XPJ2021CPB,LZhou2022PRB,WH2022PRB,HW2023PRB}.
+This discovery deepens the understanding of the localization transition in quasi-periodic systems.